DC23/scriptabit/docs/usage/tasks.rst

 - ``--show-uuid``: Show the task UUID when listing tasks.
 - ``--task-type``: Specify the type of task to operate on.
 Values are `habits`, `dailies`, `todos`, `rewards`, or `all`.
+- ``--dry-run``: List the actions that would be carried out, but don't change anything on the server.